MHaringa/insurancerating/docs/reference/bootstrap_performance.md

 # Bootstrapped model performance

-Generate `n` bootstrap replicates to compute `n` root mean squared errors (RMSE).
-This can be used to evaluate the predictive stability of a fitted model.
+Generate repeated train/evaluation samples to compute model performance.
+Currently, the supported metric is root mean squared error (RMSE).

 `bootstrap_rmse()` is deprecated in favour of `bootstrap_performance()`.
+Objects returned by `bootstrap_rmse()` keep class `"bootstrap_rmse"` for backward compatibility and also inherit from `"bootstrap_performance"`.

 ## Usage